chrishaigh-twentysix/apache-jmeter/learn-jmeter.md

 ## CSV Data Set Config

-* help inject multiple sets of data
+* help inject multiple sets of data to the request
 *